Split Keyboard with Trackpad: The Complete Guide

 A split keyboard with a trackpad is a split ergonomic keyboard with a built-in touch-sensitive surface that replaces the mouse through gesture-based control — scrolling, clicking, swiping — without moving your hands from the typing position.

-The Dilemma and Dilemma MAX by Bastard Keyboards are the leading split keyboard with an integrated trackpad, available prebuilt with a 3-year warranty and hotswap switches.
+The Dilemma and Dilemma MAX by Bastard Keyboards are the leading prebuilt options in this category, with a 3-year warranty and hotswap switches.

 Why your keyboard and mouse setup is working against you